 FY 2020: 9.98 gallons per GSF

 Research Triangle Park, North Carolina

-This consolidated laboratory and office complex houses EPA employees from the Office of Research and Development; the Office of Air Quality Planning and Standards; and the Office of Administration and Resources Management.
+This consolidated laboratory and office complex houses EPA employees from the Office of Research and Development; the Office of Air Quality Planning and Standards; and the Office of Mission Support.
 In addition to the Main facility, EPA occupies several other buildings in the Research Triangle Park (RTP) area, including:

 - The building’s A-wing addition received the U.S. Green Building Council’s LEED® Gold for New Construction (version 2009) certification in March 2015 and the ENERGY STAR® in 2015.
 The A-wing addition also meets the Guiding Principles for Sustainable Federal Buildings.

 - EPA conducted a laboratory controls optimization project that encompassed three aspects: retrofitting fume hoods; upgrading laboratory controls and variable air volume (VAV) ventilation systems; and reducing airflow supplied to offices and limiting nighttime supply air reheat.
 These efforts demonstrated that EPA could reduce airflow and achieve significant energy reductions while continuing to meet safety and health requirements.
 The project is estimated to save approximately 1.5 billion British thermal units per year.

 - EPA recommissioned its office tower to optimize airflows on several floors and determine the most efficient air handling unit modes of operation.
 EPA also updated controls sequencing and hardware specifications associated with the heating, ventilation and air conditioning system.

 - A heat recovery system reduces the facility’s energy use by approximately 5 percent.